Duebm/linked-blog-starter-md/Math/Diffy q.md

 - Take the general version of the homogenous sde, then add the "partiular "solution for the right side of equ.
 	- Undetermined coeff
+		- Guesswork
+		- Hard when the forcing is fucked (cos or sin or i)
 	- Key identidy
 	- Variation of paremetiers
 		- Varitation of parameters usable always